top of page

 While SSWS’s media policy specifically governs interaction with certain media, care and judgment also should be applied to permitting exposure to media that is not expressly covered by the media policy, including print media (newspapers, magazines, and catalogs) and radio (news and recorded music).
 Developmentally inappropriate exposure to any media can have harmful effects and may create a level of “background noise” in students’ lives that interferes with their direct connection to their environment and is thus antithetical to the principles of Waldorf education.

-A Media Policy that Grows with Your Children
+A Media Policy that Grows with Our Children

 Children enrolled in the Early Childhood programs at the South Shore Waldorf School should be given the gift of a media-free childhood.
 Teachers are available and willing to assist with transitions to a media-free environment.